Exim

 In summary, Exim is an essential tool for managing mail servers, especially in environments that require high customization and flexibility.

-Its ability to handle large volumes of mail—combined with its focus on security and detailed configuration—makes it a top choice for many system administrators.
+Its ability to handle large number of emails, along with its focus on security and detailed configuration, makes it a top choice for many system administrators.

-Moreover, in the context of email marketing, Exim can be very useful to ensure efficient email delivery and improve campaign performance.
+Furthermore, in the context of email marketing, Exim can be highly useful for ensuring efficient email delivery and improving campaign performance.

-If you use Mailrelay for your email marketing, you won’t need to set up any of these configurations.
+In any case, if you use Mailrelay for your email marketing, you won’t need to configure any of this.